 "We try to change our fundraisers each year," Tallini said.
-"I believe this will be a bigger success money wise."

 The idea for "Joyful Noise" began with a vision from one of the club's leaders, Bodil Morse.
 She thought that with all the families enjoying the music of Dix and the school's music program, a combined concert would make for a unique fundraiser.

 Dix and Davis agreed to volunteer their time for the cause and at least 20 businesses have donated prizes for raffles.
 All of the proceeds will go to the Dover School Club.